About the Walmsley Society

 The Society Journal is a rich source of information about Leo and Ulric, and a web page lists the contents of all editions.
 This valuable archived material, where issues still exist, is available to purchase, and issues are free of charge to Society members (postage costs apply).
 In addition, the back catalogue of Journals is being archived online and is available to members only.

-In recent years, the Society has done extensive research into the life and work of Leo's father Ulric, including the cataloguing of his paintings.
-A 2016 calendar showing a selection of these sold out, and a third book showing Ulric's memorable and collectible postcards is now being prepared.
+In recent years, the Society has done extensive research into the life and work of Leo's father Ulric, including the cataloguing of his paintings (exclusively available to members).
+A 2016 calendar showing a selection of these sold out, and a third book showing Ulric's memorable and collectible postcards was published in 2017.